 - Top and bottom valves open and air is forced into the vessel under pressure to drive out the sample and clean components.

-- Pressurised air flow stops and sample enters again in Step 1.
+- Pressurised air-flow stops, and another sample enters again in Step 1.

 STEP 4.
 Data processing:

-On completion of its test cycle, the captured data is analysed to generate a BOD5 proxy and a recommended airflow which is then displayed directly on the control panel.
+On completion of the test cycle, the captured data is analysed to generate a BOD5 proxy and a recommended airflow, which is then displayed directly on the control panel.